 Barriers to Resources

 Indeed, in order to ensure their self-sustainability, some organizations constituted as Non-profit Legal Entities are completely free to carry out activities characteristic of economic entities.
-However, it is important to note the current government’s veiled interest in controlling areas susceptible to financing from international NGOs, as detailed in the section below.
+However, it is important to note the current government’s veiled interest in controlling areas susceptible to financing from international NGOs.
+This became evident in September 2015, when the government of President Daniel Ortega informed the diplomatic corps and representatives of international organizations that NGOs will not be able to directly receive resources from abroad.
+Resources will instead be channeled through government institutions.
+The first result of this change was the removal of a Uruguayan representative of the United Nations Development Programme (UNDP) and the closure of at least five projects.

 While we aim to maintain information that is as current as possible, we realize that situations can rapidly change.
 If you are aware of any additional information or inaccuracies on this page, please keep us informed; write to ICNL at firstname.lastname@example.org.